Prajwal1591/SI-2024-Cubesat/README.md

 *1. Uses of Micro-proessor:-*
-+ Microprocessors are used for overall control and management of system. dxss It handles commands & data processing, and manages communication with ground station.
+- Microprocessors are used for overall control and management of system.
+- It handles commands & data processing, and manages communication with ground station.
 - Microprocessors contribute to satellite navigation systems by processing data from onboard sensors.

 *2. Uses of Micro-controllers:-*